It's a Story of Struggle of

 1887 September

-While this article speaks to the annexation period of Lake View the article gives a good account of the area in 1887
+While this article speaks to the first proposed (Belmont Avenue south to Fullerton) annexation of Lake View this article gives a good account

 The township borders were Devon Avenue (Church Street) Western Avenue to the west, the then existing lakefront to the east and Fullerton Avenue to the south

-zoomed views of the southern border with the City of Chicago
+to the City of Chicago

-Tardy on the City Finances
+City Finances Failings

 City Corruption or Just Incompetence?